attracting and retaining talent

 • Contribution: Willingness to actively participate in team projects and initiatives.

-• Supportiveness: Readiness to assist colleagues and offer help when needed.
+• Supportiveness: This behavioral indicator looks like readiness to assist colleagues and offer help when needed.

 • Respect for Diversity: Demonstrating acceptance and appreciation for diverse perspectives and backgrounds within the team.

-• Clarity: Ability to convey ideas and information clearly and effectively.
+• Clarity: Ability to convey ideas and information clearly and effectively is a great behavioral indicator.

 • Active listening: Demonstrating attentiveness and understanding when others speak.

-• Non-verbal communication: Utilizing body language and facial expressions to enhance communication.
+• Non-verbal communication: Utilizing body language and facial expressions to enhance employee communication.

 • Feedback receptivity: Openness to receiving and incorporating feedback from others.